 To develop properly, your baby needs plenty of tummy time.
 What should you do if they don’t seem to enjoy it?

 Many parents are afraid to place their baby on their tummy when they’re awake, especially if they aren’t yet able to hold up their head.
-But to develop properly, your baby needs to spend time in different positions, and especially on their tummy.
+But to develop properly, your baby needs to spend time in different positions, in particular on their tummy.

 The benefits of tummy time

-A little tummy time each day is important for the following reasons:
+Contrary to what some people believe, babies benefit from lying on their stomach.
+A little tummy time every day is important for several reasons:

-- It strengthens their upper body (neck, back, shoulders, arms, and hands).
+- It strengthens their upper body (neck, back, shoulders, arms, and hands) because they have to use those muscles to lift their head and explore their surroundings.

 - It develops their gross motor skills as they learn to crawl, sit, and roll.